Jackson Racing FAQs

 Q: What kind of 0-60 and 1/4 mile times will my car do?

 A: With so many applications and variations in setup, it is impossible to give an absolute answer.
 Even the factory magazine tests vary by quite a bit.
-On average we usually improve 0-60 and 1/4 mile times by 1.5 to 2.0 seconds.
 This can change depending on the driver and terrain.

 Q: Will the Jackson Racing supercharger system void my factory warranty?